How to Create a Business Intelligence Strategy

 Here is a brief summary of each major step:

 Once the business strategy is set with goals or objectives, measures or metrics (key performance indicators(kpi's)) should be set so a baseline can be establish, targets set, and progress against tagets can be routinely measured and communicated.

-The BI system should also provide information to support the updating of the business strategy, in terms of detecting trends, giving insights into opportunities for the business found in the organisation's data using
+The BI system should also provide information to support the updating of the business strategy, in terms of detecting trends, giving insights into opportunities for the business found in the organisation's data using data mining for example.

 This alignment should also provide your IT department/staff clear priorites for project work.